-9.4......FILING AND SUBMISSION OF CONCURRENT APPLICATION
+9.4.....
+FILING AND SUBMISSION OF CONCURRENT APPLICATION

-9.4(1).....Pursuant to RSA 676:4, I (b) the completed concurrent application shall be filed with the Board or its agent at least fifteen (15) days prior to the public meeting of the Board at which the application will be heard.
+- 9.4(2) The completed concurrent application shall be formally submitted to and accepted by the Board only at a regularly scheduled public meeting after due notification to the applicant, abutters and the general public of the date the completed concurrent application will be submitted and received by the Board.

-- 9.4(2).....The completed concurrent application shall be formally submitted to and accepted by the Board only at a regularly scheduled public meeting after due notification to the applicant, abutters and the general public of the date the completed concurrent application will be submitted and received by the Board. - 9.4(3).....An incomplete concurrent application filed by the applicant will not be formally accepted by the Board nor will notices of a public meeting be mailed, posted or published as provided under Article 9. - 9.4(4)......Concurrent applications may be disapproved by the Board without public hearing on the grounds of failure of the application to supply information required by these regulations, including: - 9.4(4)(a) ......Abutters' identification; - 9.4(4)(b).....
-Failure to pay costs of notices or other costs and fees required by these regulations; - 9.4(4)(c) ......Failure to meet any reasonable deadline established by these regulations; or - 9.4(4)(d).....Failure to provide the appropriate plans or information required. - 9.4(5).....
-When a completed concurrent application is accepted by the Board, the Board shall provide a receipt to the applicant indicating the date of formal acceptance.
+- 9.4(4)(a).....
+Abutters' identification; - 9.4(4)(b) Failure to pay costs of notices or other costs and fees required by these regulations; - 9.4(4)(c).....Failure to meet any reasonable deadline established by these regulations; or - 9.4(4)(d) Failure to provide the appropriate plans or information required.

-9.5.....ACTION ON COMPLETED CONCURRENT APPLICATION
+9.5.....
+ACTION ON COMPLETED CONCURRENT APPLICATION